Corporate Responsibility

 Informing customers about weather events and raising awareness

-VIG Group has developed a variety of services to help corporate customers and households manage climate risks more effectively.
+VIG has developed a variety of services to help corporate customers and households manage climate risks more effectively.
 Early warning systems provide warnings for extreme weather events and information systems allow users to better assess risks.
 These measures reduce risk by, for example, influencing decisions about whether or not to build a house in certain locations.
 They also make people aware of the relevant risks and draw attention to longer-term trends.

 Insurance for innovative, sustainable technologies